Kolomyia: Development

-In 1405 the town's city rights were confirmed and it was granted with the Magdeburg Law, which allowed the burghers limited self-governance.
+In 1405 the town's town rights were confirmed and it was granted with the Magdeburg Law, which allowed the burghers limited self-governance.
 This move made the development of the area faster and Kołomyja, as it was called then, attracted many settlers from many parts of Europe.
 Apart from the local Ukrainians and Poles, many Armenians, Jews, and Hungarians settled there.
-In 1411 the fortress-city was given away for 25 years to the Vlach Hospodar Olexander as a gift for his support in the war against Hungary.
-In 1443, a year before his death, King Wladislaus II of Poland granted the city yet another privilege which allowed the burghers to trade salt, one of the most precious minerals of the Middle Ages.
+In 1411 the fortress-town was given away for 25 years to the Vlach Hospodar Olexander as a gift for his support in the war against Hungary.
+In 1443, a year before his death, King Wladislaus II of Poland granted the town yet another privilege which allowed the burghers to trade salt, one of the most precious minerals of the Middle Ages.

 Since the castle gradually fell into disarray, in 1448 King Casimir IV of Poland gave the castle on the hill above the town to Maria, widow of Prince Iliaș of Moldavia as a dowry.
 In exchange, she refurbished the castle and reinforced it.
 In 1456 the town was granted yet another privilege.
 This time the king allowed the town authorities to stop all merchants passing by the town, and force them to sell their goods at the local market.
 This gave the town an additional boost, especially as the region was one of three salt-producing areas in Poland (the other two being Wieliczka and Bochnia), both not far from Kraków.

 The area was relatively peaceful for the next century.
 However, the vacuum after the decline of the Golden Horde started to be filled by yet another power in the area: the Ottoman Empire.
 In 1485 Sultan Beyazid II captured Belgorod and Kilia, two ports on the northern shores of the Black Sea.
 This became a direct threat to Moldavia.
 In search of allies, its ruler Stephen the Great came to Kolomyia and paid homage to the Polish king, thus becoming a vassal of the Polish Crown.
 For the ceremony, both monarchs came with roughly 20,000 knights, which was probably the biggest festivity ever held in the town.
 After the festivity most knights returned home, apart from 3,000 under Jan Karnkowski, who were given to the Moldavian prince as support in his battles, which he won in the end.

 In 1490, due to increased oppression of Ukrainians at the hands of the Polish, a series of successful rebellions was led by modern Ukrainian hero Petro Mukha, joined by other Ukrainians, such as Cossacks and Hutsuls, in addition to Moldavians (Romanians).
 Known as Mukha's Rebellion, this series of battles was supported by the Moldavian prince Stephen the Great, and it is one of the earliest known uprisings of Ukrainians against Polish oppression.
-Besides Kolomyia, these rebellions saw the capture of other cities of Pokuttya, and reached as far west as Lviv, but without capturing the latter.
+Besides Kolomyia, these rebellions saw the capture of other cities of Pokuttia, and reached as far west as Lviv, but without capturing the latter.